lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 the PKI management functionality that MUST be supported.
 Note, however, that the management functions described in this section do not need to be accomplished using the PKI messages defined in {{sect-5}}
-if alternate means are suitable for a given environment (see
+if alternate means are suitable for a given environment.
+See
-{{RFC9483}} Section 7 and {{sect-c}} for profiles of the PKIMessages that MUST be supported for different use cases).
+{{RFC9483}} Section 7 and {{sect-c}} for profiles of the PKIMessage structures that MUST be supported for specific use cases.

 ## Root CA Initialization
 {: id="sect-6.1"}